kevinstl-org/apiease-docs/docs/docs/requests/trigger-requests-via-cron-schedule.md

 ---
-title: Trigger requests via cron schedule
+title: Cron Schedule
 description: Run APIEase requests automatically on a recurring schedule using cron expressions.
 ---
-# Trigger requests via cron schedule
+# Cron Schedule

 Use the built-in scheduler when you need a request to run at fixed times without any webhook or manual trigger.